Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 **Implementig the Technique of semantic searching with vector based search results:**
 * Instant Matches from Database => Also from those which are similar in meaning but dont exactly match the search term
-* If we get the model year of the car with a ()-bracket, the result was generated via the full text search

 **Full Text Search using a regular serverless relational database:**
 * Super powerful full text search capabilities of PostgreSQL needed for the best performance
 * When it matches the search term directly, it will be displayed first on the top as the most relevant result
-* If we get the model year of the car with a []-bracket, the result was generated via semantic search

 **Advanced  Next.js routing patterns:**
 * URL switches but the core layout stays the same (Car with all the informations and stuff)
 * Keep logic in a way which does not require a reload of the page => Good for performance and later on for UX